Daniel, Cezar, BA

 Goal of increased employment

-Taking into account Statistics Norway's population projection from 2024, this goal means that employment must increase by an additional 135,000 until 2030, and a further 48,000 until 2035.
+Taking into account Statistics Norway's population projections from 2024, this goal implies that employment must increase by an extra 135,000 until 2030, and a further 48,000 more until 2035.

-For the entire period 2025-35, employment must increase by an additional 16,600 per year, and 1,380 per month.
+For the entire period 2025-35, employment must increase by 16,600 extra per year, and 1,380 per month.

 NHO; Arbeidskraftløftet